 User Input - The Params File¶

-.
+User input is primarily passed as a .yaml or .json file containing the required parameters.
+This file is referred to as the params-file.
 Normally, the parameters in the file are listed in a flat structure without branches.

 As this pipeline supports the analysis of common 10x Genomics libraries for single-cell (immune profiling) by using CellRanger Multi, please refer to the original website for more information: Cell Ranger multi 3' and Cell Ranger multi 5' immune profiling.